OUR RELATIONSHIP WITH McDONALD'S

 Ronald McDonald House Charities has been McDonald’s ‘charity of choice’ since the first House was opened.
 McDonald’s restaurants are a significant partner in the development of all Ronald McDonald Houses around that world.
 However, each Ronald McDonald House is independently operated and develops their own relationship with their local McDonald’s restaurants.

 The McDonald’s Corporation provides a license agreement allowing each Ronald McDonald House to use the trademarks of the Corporation.
 Each Ronald McDonald House is run by its own Board of Directors, creates its own mission and develops their own budget and fundraising process.
 Each Ronald McDonald House is responsible for creating its own fundraiser relationship with their local McDonald’s owner/operators.

-Omaha’s local McDonald’s restaurants support Ronald McDonald Charities Omaha by providing us financial help for specific projects or events, volunteer and in-kind support.
+Omaha’s local McDonald’s restaurants support Ronald McDonald Charities in Omaha by providing us financial help for specific projects or events, volunteer and in-kind support.
 Throughout the year, McDonald’s restaurants in Omaha host fundraisers inside and outside the restaurants.
-During the holiday shopping season, local McDonald’s restaurants coordinate a Giving Tree campaign to collect household items for the Ronald McDonald House Omaha.
-This makes it easy for the community to get involved and support Ronald McDonald House Omaha.
+During the holiday shopping season, local McDonald’s restaurants coordinate a Giving Tree campaign to collect household items for the House.
+This makes it easy for the community to get involved and support Ronald McDonald House Charities in Omaha.